 Learn Daily | Lead Respectfully | Live Responsibly

+We hope that your student's freshman year is their best year of school ever!
 If you have any questions or feedback, please reach out to us.
 We truly do value your feedback.

 By maintaining social distancing and limiting exposure (closer than 6 feet for more than 15 minutes) to those who may be positive for COVID-19, we will continue to be able to keep our staff and students healthy and in school.